EVATool/fae-architecture-log/_decisions/logging.md

 ## How is this decision evaluated?

 There is not a really evaluated.
-It was choosen by the default which spring give you.
+The logging strategy is oriented at the logging-level strategy which you can find in the wiki.

 ## Resolution Details